Tourist police squad deployed in Mansehra

 MANSEHRA: The tourist police squad was deployed in the scenic resorts to provide foolproof security and guidance to the tourists in Kaghan valley.

-“We have constituted the pioneer tourists squad of 100 personnel and deployed it in Kaghan valley to provide security and guidance to visitors on this Eid,” Zaibullah Khan, the district police officer, said.
+“I am proud to say that we have constituted the pioneer tourists squad of 100 personnel and deployed it in Kaghan valley to provide security and guidance to visitors on this Eid,” Zaibullah Khan, the district police officer, told a news conference in his office on Tuesday.

 MANSEHRA: The tourist police squad was deployed in the scenic resorts to provide foolproof security and guidance to the tourists in Kaghan valley.

-“We have constituted the pioneer tourists squad of 100 personnel and deployed it in Kaghan valley to provide security and guidance to visitors on this Eid,” Zaibullah Khan, the district police officer, said.
+“I am proud to say that we have constituted the pioneer tourists squad of 100 personnel and deployed it in Kaghan valley to provide security and guidance to visitors on this Eid,” Zaibullah Khan, the district police officer, told a news conference in his office on Tuesday.